Video: An introduction to the Office of Health Professions Advising and Undergraduate Research

 Ms. Chauntelle Maduli Born and raised on the island of Oahu, Ms. Chauntelle Maduli graduated from the Kamehameha Schools – Kapalama Campus in 2006 and went on to Graceland University in Lamoni, Iowa on a volleyball scholarship.
 Chauntelle transferred to Chaminade University in 2007 and went on to graduate in 2011 with a B.S. in Biology.
 A scholar-athlete, Ms. Maduli played for the Chaminade Women’s volleyball team from August 2007 to December 2009, and graduated with a 3.45 GPA.
 As a student, Chauntelle immersed herself in a variety of activities on campus including actively participating in both the Biology and SCRUBS clubs.
 For two consecutive summers in 2009 and 2010, Chauntelle was selected to participate in two renowned biomedical research programs: the University of California San Diego Endocrine Society Minority Access Program, and the Baylor College of Medicine Endocrine Society Minority Access Program.
 Chauntelle received funding to present her research at the Annual Biomedical Research Conference for Minority Students (ABRCMS), and the Endocrine Society Annual Meeting.
 In Fall 2012, Ms. Chauntelle Maduli, a first generation college student, entered A.T.
 Still University, Kirksville College of Osteopathic Medicine.
 It is her hope that upon completion of her Doctor of Osteopathic Medicine degree she will be able to return to Hawaii to practice medicine.

-From Benicia, California, Marian Murphy transferred to Chaminade University of Honolulu in the fall of 2006 as a junior.
+From Benicia, California, Dr. Marian Murphy transferred to Chaminade University of Honolulu in the fall of 2006 as a junior.
 A gifted scholar-athlete, Marian was a member of Chaminade University’s inaugural women’s basketball team, and played both of her years at Chaminade, all while maintaining a 4.0 GPA.
 In addition, Marian was a member of several clubs and organizations on campus to include the Biology club, Interact club, and was a member of the Gamma Sigma Epsilon National Chemistry Honor Society.
 Marian graduated from Chaminade University, Summa Cum Laude in May 2008, with a Bachelor’s of Arts degree in Biology.

 In the summer after her junior year at Chaminade, Marian interned at the University of Colorado Health Sciences Center through the Federation of American Societies for Experimental Biology Minority Access to Research Careers Summer Research Opportunity Program.
 She later presented her Research project, “Does Reduction of GLUT1 in Mammary Tumor Cells Suppress Proliferation & Alter Cell Metabolism?” at the Society for the Advancement of Chicanos and Native Americans in Science conference in October 2007.
 While applying to medical, Marian also worked as a research associate at the University of Hawaii, John A. Burns School of Medicine testing the effectiveness of therapeutic medication for HIV patients.